sourcefuse/loopback4-sequelize/README.md

 ## Usage

-The extension can be used in new as well as existing projects.
-By just changing the parent classes in target Data Source and Repositories.
+Both newly developed and existing projects can benefit from the extension.
+By just changing the parent classes in the target Data Source and Repositories.

 ### Step 1: Configure DataSource